Biden DOJ warns states to follow federal election laws amid ‘unusual’ audits

 An agency spokesperson said Wednesday the Justice Department wants to “make clear” the election record, retention and preservation obligations jurisdictions have under federal law.

-The guidance is part of Attorney General Merrick B. Garland’s promise last month to scrutinize post-election audits “to ensure they abide by federal statutory requirements to protect election records and avoid the intimidation of voters.”
+The guidance is part of Attorney General Merrick Garland’s promise last month to scrutinize post-election audits “to ensure they abide by federal statutory requirements to protect election records and avoid the intimidation of voters.”

 DOJ officials said Wednesday the department has doubled its voting rights enforcement staff and they are “keeping a close eye on what’s going on around the country” with audits.